rickyguerin/Animated-Ray-Tracer/README.md

 A ray tracer I'm building to learn C++ and to practice what I learned in CSCI-711 Global Illumination.
 Instead of generating a static image, however, this program takes input files that define animation keyframes for each of the objects in the scene and uses them to generate a series of frames which can be strung together as an animation, like the image above.

 ### Current Functionality
-+ Can render spheres and triangles with flat shading
++ Can render spheres and triangles with phong or flat shading
-+ Can parse input files like [this](Raytracer/world/anim1.sphere) that define keyframes for one object
++ Can parse input files like [this](Raytracer/world/test.sphere) that define keyframes for one object
 + Can use keyframes to produce a series of images that can be turned into a gif/mp4

 ### Next Tasks
-+ Phong shading
++ Checkerboard material
 + KD Tree
 + Catmull-Rom interpolation